 - Sub-par yields on savings products

 Nationwide via Reimbursement

 USAA has one of the best track records for keeping customers over the long haul.
 Their best-in-class customer service, leading edge security, and ability to meet all their customer’s financial needs makes it an obvious choice for military members.

-When you look objectively at the financial products that USAA offers, you’ll see that they aren’t obviously the best at anything.
-It’s the package as a whole that keeps customer satisfied.
+When you look objectively at the financial products that USAA offers, you’ll see that they aren’t necessarily the best at anything.
+But it’s the package as a whole that keeps customer satisfied.
 Below, we break down their various account options.

 One of USAA’s standout financial products are their checking accounts.
-The checking accounts have no monthly maintenance fees, and no minimum balance.
+All of them have no monthly maintenance fees and no minimum balance.
 You need just $25 to open up the account.
 Here's a quick look at their three checking account options.

-On top of more generous than average overdraft protections, USAA helps you get access to your money for free.
+USAA helps you get access to your money for free.
 You can withdraw your money from one of USAA’s network of 60,000 Nationwide ATMs.
 Members get 10 free withdrawals per month.
-If you accidentally hit up an out of network ATM, USAA will refund up to $15 in ATM fees per month.
+After that, USAA charges $2 per withdrawal, even for ATMs that are part of its preferred network.

-The rates aren’t spectacular, but the Savings accounts have a few helpful features.
+Whie the rates are low to mediocre, the savings accounts do have a few helpful features.
 Most obviously, USAA members can keep their checking and savings account at the same bank.